 For details on creating a profile or submitting an application in Nova, see the Nova User Guide.

 Recommenders are organizations authorized by OAC to receive applications, review them and make grant recommendations.
 OAC allocates a budget to each of the participating recommenders.

-Recommenders submit their grant recommendations to OAC, which are then reviewed by OAC for applicant and program eligibility.
+Recommenders submit their grant recommendations to OAC, which are then reviewed by OAC for applicant and project eligibility.
 OAC then sends you an email letting you know that your notification letter is available online in Nova.

 See the Guide to Project Programs for more information about grant decisions, grant payments and what you need to do if you get a grant.